An assortment of different faces

 Give Credit Where Credit’s Due

 If you wish to reference this work, please use the following citation: Feminuity.
-"40+ Dimensions of Diversity and the Many Intersections"
+"Exploring 40+ Dimensions of Diversity and Intersectionality at Work"